Why the Check Engine Light Comes On

 Loose or Damaged Gas Cap

 A loose, cracked, or missing gas cap can trigger the check engine light because it allows fuel vapors to escape from the fuel system.
-This is the simplest and cheapest fix — but you still need a diagnostic scan to confirm it is the actual cause and not something more serious.
+This is the simplest and cheapest fix — but you still need a code scan to confirm it is the actual cause and not something more serious.

 Catalytic Converter Problems